 ** Registrations open for the next Social Impact Field Trip to India 14-22 September 2019! **

 “At their core, most social enterprises are trying to solve incredibly complex social or environmental problems.
 And at the start of every social enterprise’s journey, is the need to truly define the problem they are working with and who is impacted by this problem.

 This was the pilot Field Trip for those students wanting to road test their theories around social enterprise, sustainable development, leadership and business model innovation.
 A diverse group, where learning came from peers, facilitators, the micropreneurs and social enterprise leaders who shared their stories, and the myriad of stakeholders engaged with throughout the immersion.
 READ MORE...”

 Kristy Bartlett, Facilitator 2018 Social Impact Field Project - India.

-“I found the Field Trip really challenged me more than I thought it would, particularly around the rapid development and testing of ideas in such a different environment.
+“The India course challenged me in a good way, particularly when it came to the rapid development and testing of ideas in such a different environment.

 "We were constantly going out and meeting with people from the very top levels of government to people who were really doing it quite tough in community and village life...

 Being able to take the information that they were giving us and pairing it with these really fast, iterative start up techniques and tools meant that what we've just done over this last week is come up with the first cut of a social enterprise..."